-Background on the candidate’s statements, positions, and record on diplomacy, global development, and America’s role the world
+Background on the candidate’s statements, positions, and record on diplomacy, global development, and U.S. international affairs programs.

 On U.S. global leadership:

-- In a major international speech as president, he told the world that “America First does not mean America alone” stating that “I will always put America first, just like the leaders of other countries should put their country first.”
+- Addressing the 2017 World Economic Forum In a major international speech as president, he told the world that “America First does not mean America alone” stating that “I will always put America first, just like the leaders of other countries should put their country first.”

-- The Administration’s National Security Strategy is centered on the theme of great power competition – often naming China and Russia – and frames its worldview through the lens of “growing political, economic, and military competitions we face around the world.
+- In launching his Administration’s National Security Strategy in 2017, President Trump sought to “restore respect for the United States abroad and renew American confidence at home.”
+The Strategy centered on the theme of great power competition – often naming China and Russia – and framed its worldview through the lens of “growing political, economic, and military competitions we face around the world.”

 - Describing “sovereignty” as a guiding foreign policy doctrine, he told the United Nations General Assembly “we must protect our sovereignty and our cherished independence above all.”